ops4j/org.ops4j.pax.transx/README.md

 ## Releases

-Releases go to Maven Central.

-The is currently no releases yet.
+The latest release is 0.1.0 and can be found in [Maven Central](https://repo1.maven.org/maven2/org/ops4j/pax/transx).

 ## Transaction Manager API